YanWangLab/wearable-16ch-eeg-analysis/README.md

 ## License

-This repository is released under the MIT License.
+The source code and documentation in this repository are licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

+The example EEG data included in this repository are not covered by the MIT License.
+They are made available solely under the limited data-use terms described in the “Example EEG data” section below.